 - All of the available drilling data was used to define and model the mineralised domains for Au. - Only Diamond, RC and Air Core drilling data was used for the Mineral Resource estimation.
 Historical RAB holes were not used in the Mineral Resource estimation due to sample quality. - The recent Alt drilling has had all collar positions surveyed.
-A detailed topographic surface was available for the EMU deposit.
-Historical drill hole collars were registered to this surface.
-At Southwark a topographic surface was generated from the surveyed drillholes and used to register the historical drill collars.
-The survey control for collar positions was considered adequate for the purposes of this study. - The mineralised domains were interpreted from the drilling data by Alt in Micromine software.
+Topographic data was inferred from the surveyed collar positions.
+Historical drill hole collars were manually adjusted to match the surveyed drilling.
+The survey control for collar positions was considered adequate for the estimation of an Inferred resource. - The mineralised domains were interpreted from the drilling data by Alt using Micromine software.
 This string interpretation was modelled in 3D by Jorvik using Vulcan software.
-Mineralised domains and weathering surfaces were modelled and used to flag the density and grade sample data for statistical analysis and estimation. - A review of the quality assurance and quality control (QAQC) data was completed.
+Mineralised domains and weathering surfaces were modelled and used to flag the density and grade sample data for statistical analysis and estimation.

+- A review of the quality assurance and quality control (QAQC) data was completed.
 The QAQC program included company standards, duplicate samples and blanks.
 Overall, data quality was deemed satisfactory for the current Mineral Resource classification. - Statistical and geostatistical analysis was carried out on drilling data composited to one metre downhole.
-This included variography to model spatial continuity in the geological domains. - A block model was constructed using 10 m x 10 m x 10 m parent cells covering the extent of Emu and Southwark (Figure 6). - The Ordinary Kriging interpolation method was used for the estimation of Au using variogram parameters defined from the geostatistical analysis.
+This included variography to model spatial continuity in the geological domains. - A block model was constructed using 10 m x 10 m x 10 m parent cells covering the extent of the north and south Emu Extensions. - The Ordinary Kriging interpolation method was used for the estimation of Au using variogram parameters defined from the geostatistical analysis.
 Top cutting was used in selected domains to reduce the influence of outlier composite samples. - A subset of the Au data also has Ag assays.
 There is a poor correlation between Au and Ag.
 Ag was estimated into the model using Ordinary Kriging and the same parameters as those used for Au.
-No top cutting of Ag values was applied. - Dry Bulk Density ("density") was assigned by material type.
+Top cutting of Ag values was applied to selected domains. - Dry Bulk Density ("density") was assigned by material type.
 Density values were derived from measured values included in the drilling database.

 The mineralised envelope was wireframed using both geological logging information and assay data for Au (g/t).
-The Mineral Resource has been divided up into discrete deposits at Southwark and Emu.
-Figure 6 shows the calculated block model for Southwark and Emu.
-The block model is coloured by grade as shown in the legend.
-This image demonstrates the high-grade core present within the main lodes at both Emu and Southwark (pink-red colours), with peripheral structures or mineralised stringers forming the bulk of lower grade material (yellow-green-blue).
+The Mineral Resource has been divided up into discrete deposits at the North and South Emu Extensions.
+Figure 5 shows the interpreted wireframe model for mineralisation at the North and South Emu Extensions.
+The complete wireframe model for the entire deposit as drilled and modelled thus far (Southwark to Emu) is also shown.